leehomyc/Photo-Realistic-Super-Resoluton/README.md

 t_folder=your_root_folder model_folder=your_save_folder/ th run_sr.lua
 ```

 By default it resizes the images to 96x96 as ground truth and 24x24 as input, but you can specify the size using `loadSize`.
 Note current generator network only supports 4x super-resolution.
+In addition, the input size must be dividable to 32

 By default it resizes the images to 96x96 as ground truth and 24x24 as input, but you can specify the size using `loadSize` and `scale`.